 The Geffrye's herb garden - photography M Williams

-The Geffrye closed on 7 January 2018 for a transformational, two-year development.
+The Geffrye is closed until spring 2020 for a transformational development.

-Although the main museum building, herb and period gardens are closed, there will still be plenty of reasons to come to the Geffrye.
-Throughout closure we will run a programme of events and activities in our front gardens.
-The restored almshouse will also be open for tours on certain dates throughout the year.
+Although the main museum building, herb and period gardens are closed we are running a programme of events and activities in our front gardens and the restored almshouse is open for tours throughout the year.

 Since it opened in June 1992, the Geffrye's walled herb garden has matured into an oasis of beauty and botanical interest in the East End, an area with a long tradition of gardening and once noted for its horticultural significance.
 Hoxton, just across Kingsland Road in the parish of Shoreditch, was home to a group of extremely influential nurseries in the 17th and 18th centuries.